duplaja/codeable-pluginception/README.md

 * Upload modified file to (create if needed) yourdevsite/wp-content/mu-plugins/
 * Under the Admin > Plugins submenu, pick "Create Codeable Plugin"
 * Follow on-screen prompts

+## Thanks
+Thank you to [Francesco Carlucci](https://github.com/FrancescoCarlucci/) for the idea that prompted this plugin, and to [Otto](http://ottopress.com/) for the base Pluginception plugin